thomasweng15/RoboND-Perception-Project/writeup_template.md

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.

 In the first two worlds, I captured 30 samples for each object, used HSV for the color histogram, and used a bucket size of 64 for both color and normal histograms.
 In the last one, I captured 40 samples and dropped the bucket size for color histograms from 64 to 32.
+See the python files in reference for the relevant files from the sensor_stick repository.

 Features in Training Set: 15
 Invalid Features in Training set: 0